ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     For example, a patient identifier for a medical API or a bank account number for a financial API.

-The following non-normative example shows the use of both common and API-specific fields as part of two different access `type` values.
+The following non-normative example is asking for two kinds of access to each of two different locations and two different data types for a single access token using the fictitious `photo-api` type definition.

 ~~~
     "resources": [